Roof Truss Cost

 Roof Truss Supply Costs

-The cost of your trussed roof will depend on a number of factors such as design, use of tiles, battens, and so on.
-The average supply cost is around £85 per m² of roof area, which will work out at around £4,680 for a 55m² build - not including labour and additional costs.
-Below, we’ve created a table to help you determine suitable quotes for your project.
+The cost of your truss roof will depend on a number of factors such as design, use of tiles, and battens.
+The average supply cost is around £85 per m² of roof area, which works out at around £4,680 for a 55m² build — not including labour and additional costs.
+Below is a table to help you determine suitable quotes for your project.

 Item Average Cost (per truss)